Goodwill® Industries of Southern Arizona is recognized as a 501 (c)(3) non-profit organization by the Internal Revenue Service. Tax ID: 86-0223401

 Thousands of items arrive at each of our stores every day.
 Our brisk turnover of goods means you can shop us regularly and always find something different!

 Goodwill® of Southern Arizona currently DOES NOT have unattended donation bins.
 We have over 40 locations in Southern Arizona where you will receive assistance by a uniformed Donation Attendant.
-We pride ourselves in being to give this customer service and you can feel confident that your donations go directly to our organization to support our mission.
+We pride ourselves in being able to give this customer service and you can feel confident that your donations go directly to our organization to support our mission.
 For the nearest Attended Donation Centers near you, click HERE.

 Thank you for donating to Goodwill®!
 By law, Goodwill® cannot tell you what your donated items are worth but you as the donor can determine the ‘fair market value’ of the clothing, household goods, used furniture, books, etc. The ‘fair market value’ of an item is dependent on the condition of the item as well as the price a willing buyer would pay for the item.